 Save your energy by not walking and have the Old Town Trolley take you to the top St. Augustine attractions.

-This is by far one of the best ways to get around the city and you’ll learn some interesting facts and history while enjoying a relaxing ride around town.
+The Old Town Trolley Tours are by far one of the best ways to get around the city, and you’ll learn some interesting facts and history while enjoying a relaxing ride around town.

 Hop off whenever you want, the trolley stops at over 22 destinations, and then hop back on when you want to go to your next place of interest.

 Your ticket is good for 1 day of unlimited re-boarding and even includes a free shuttle to the St. Augustine Lighthouse and beach.